The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Above the gray drifts of ash.

-What act of man became a formidable disaster for the forest?
+What human act became a terrible disaster for the forest?

-But this could not happen if a person followed the rules for making a fire and did not forget to put it out and make sure that the fire did not flare up again.
+But this might not have happened if the person had followed the rules for making a fire and had not forgotten to extinguish it and make sure that the fire would not flare up again.

 Let's read the rules for making a fire in the textbook on p.
 111